cedvdb/open_route_open_api_compiler/README.md

 # How does this work ?

+This package is built on top of `open_route` which provides a server agnostic way of writing route handlers.
+The compiler will find code that implement the open route `Route` interface and create an open_api document.

-The compiler analyze your code to generate an open api path object:
+The compiler analyze your code:

   - It looks at the comments tags to find @summary, @description, @cosumes, @produces
   - It looks into your request interface to understand the shape of the body and query